FrankHB/YSLib/3rdparty/freetype/Readme.en-US.txt

 FreeType2 source files are needed.
 Get the source from http://freetype.org .
 Be careful with EOL.
 If "mingw32-make" is used to build for Windows, make sure the ".zip" source is used.
+Note that the build command might have to be run more than once because the fisrt run might only generate "ftmodule.h" and there would be no actual library output.

 = Patching
 Since build b420, the following files from version 2.4.11 should replace files from newer versions(since 2.4.12) respectively: